rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 of running the app, e.g. a web browser.

-*Launching* an app refers to the process of getting an app into a state where it is some part of the user experience (e.g. visible, audible, or responding to input).
+*Launching* an app refers to the process of getting an app into a state where it is presented as a primary part of the user experience (e.g. visible, audible, or responding to input).
 This may include *loading* the app first, if needed.
+For details on presentation, see [App Presentation](./presentation.md).

 *Closing* an app refers to the process of getting an app out of a state where it is the primary user experience (e.g not visible, not audible,